 The project team recruited other Sound Transit employees via two internal newsletters that encouraged staff to volunteer for street team ambassador shifts.
-Prior to the launch of the effort, the project team held two orientation sessions to review materials and provide guidance to street team ambassador volunteers.
+Before the effort's launch, the project team held two orientation sessions to review materials and guide street team ambassador volunteers.
 Street team ambassadors engaged with the public by sharing information, fielding questions, and addressing concerns about upcoming changes to fares and parking.
-Street team ambassadors distributed more than 3,000 rack cards (small printed flyers that found on buses or train) that contained QR codes linking to the online open house and survey.
+Street team ambassadors distributed more than 3,000 rack cards (small, printed flyers that found on buses or train) that contained QR codes linking to the online open house and survey.